Bahn-X/swift-composable-navigator/README.md

   /home/settings
 ```

-The `NavigationTree` and available `PathBuilder`s are documented [here](https://github.com/Bahn-X/swift-composable-navigator/wiki/NavigationTree).
+More information on the `NavigationTree` and how to compose `PathBuilder`s can be found [here](https://github.com/Bahn-X/swift-composable-navigator/wiki/NavigationTree).

 ## Vanilla SwiftUI + ComposableNavigator
-Let's go back to our initial home view and enhance it with the ComposableNavigator.
+Let's go back to our vanille SwiftUI home view and enhance it using the ComposableNavigator.

 ```swift
 import ComposableNavigator